 River McCrossen

-An endangered water bird could have a harder time repopulating after the federal government paused environmental water releases in NSW.
+A critically endangered water bird could have a harder time this breeding season after the federal government paused environmental water releases in NSW.

-However, the Marshes rely heavily on environmental releases to be maintained, and Mr Herring said the pause announced by the Commonwealth Environmental Water Holder (CEWH) on 18 August could have a "significant" impact on the population.
+However, the health of the Macquarie Marshes relies heavily on environmental releases, and Mr Herring said the pause announced by the Commonwealth Environmental Water Holder (CEWH) on 18 August could have a "significant" impact on the population.

 "It is urgent because birds like this are coming into the start of their breeding season and they're looking for the very best sites that the landscape has to offer," Mr Herring said.